Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Plaquette-operator representation of the spin-1 operators of a triangle

 \section{Plaquette-operator representation of the spin-1 operators of a triangle}

-We now derive the plaquette-operator representation of the spin-1 operators of an antiferromagnetic triangle in its reduced 10-dimensional basis, $\{|s\rangle, |t_{m\nu}\rangle\}$.
+We now derive the plaquette-operator representation for the spin-1 operators of an antiferromagnetic triangle in its reduced 10-dimensional basis, $\{|s\rangle, |t_{m\nu}\rangle\}$.
 Here, $|s\rangle$ is the singlet state and $|t_{m\nu}\rangle$'s are 9 degenerate triplets given in Eq.~(\ref{eq:singlet}) and~(\ref{eq:triplets}), respectively.
-This is the minimal basis that can be used to discuss the low-energy dynamics of the trimerized Kagom\'e model, $\Hhat$ of Eq.~(\ref{eq:H}).
+This is the minimal basis that can be used to describe the low-energy dynamics of the trimerized Kagom\'e model, $\Hhat$ of Eq.~(\ref{eq:H}).